The cure & the controversy

 Young Living members are ranked on a 10-tier system, based on the number of products they have sold.
 Distributor is the lowest level and accounts for 94 per cent of all members.
 In 2016, distributors earned a dollar a month on average, with a median of zero.
 A top-ranking distributor, or Royal Crown Diamond, a tier that comprises less than 0.1 per cent of members, makes around $1.8 million annually.

-Over the years, Young Living has been involved in a number of legal issues regarding the legitimacy of the brand’s promises.
-In 2014, the U.S Food and Drug Administration sent a warning letter written to Young Living accusing it of making claims that their products could be used to treat autism, cancer, Ebola, Parkinson’s disease and post-traumatic stress disorder.
-Another popular essential oils company, doTerra, was also under scrutiny for making the same claims.
+Over the years, Young Living has been involved in a number of legal cases regarding the legitimacy of the brand’s promises.
+In 2014, the U.S Food and Drug Administration sent a warning letter to Young Living accusing it of making claims that its products could be used to treat autism, cancer, Ebola, Parkinson’s disease and post-traumatic stress disorder.
+Another popular essential oils company, doTerra, was under scrutiny for making the same claims.

 Aside from the scandals in which the company has been involved, the therapeutic effectiveness of essential oils has also been questioned.

 According to an article on the website Live Science, essential oils may have an effect on the body because “plant oils stimulate smell receptors in the nose that send chemical messages through the nerves to the brain’s limbic system, which affects mood and emotions.”